EthanCarollo/just.bevy/readme.md

 ## What is the goal

-Make something funny with Bevy.
+Make something funny with Bevy and reusable. (like a Scene Manager)

 ---